kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-20-do-indoor-voices-exist.md

 I have three possible theories to explain it:

-* phones in china are built with very weak microphones.
+* Phones in china are built with very weak microphones.
 * I know that Cantonese makes use of tonality as a part of speech.
 Perhaps Beijing has it's own dialect which also makes use of volume.
 I plan on testing this theory by listening to phone conversations throughout the rest of the country.
 * There is some form of natural selection going on here that happens when populations concentrate.
 China is now at such a high population density that it has entered into a self-reinforcing cycle where only the loudest people in each generation can be heard and progress in society, thereby surviving (in evolutionary terms) to produce ever-louder generations.
 It’ll be interesting to see how China’s relaxation of the one-child law will affect this progression.